Travelling alone in your 50s is to be embraced, not feared

-I can pinpoint at least one time when I felt like the oldest traveller in town.
+I can pinpoint the first time I felt like the oldest traveller in town.

 Waiting to board a ferry in Malaysia, the still, humid air was filled with the animated conversation of a group of young backpackers.
 Bursting with the optimism of new friendships and travel adventures yet to come, they simultaneously chatted and scanned their social media feeds, luggage discarded at their feet.

 Heck – and I know that this is a travel cliché – there was even a dude with a guitar.

 I’ll level with you.
 I am now in my 50s and there have been times when I have felt that travelling is a younger person’s game.

 Therefore, I understand if, like me, you are a traveller in midlife who is not comfortable with the prospect of travelling alone, especially if you are contemplating your first solo adventure.

 As I went from my 30s into my 40s, increasingly I felt I was in a travel tribe of one.
 I rarely came across those in my own age group.
 The dominant travel posse was the gap-year-and-beyond crowd.